Samchully3002/vitazen-backend/README.md

-Express.js CRUD API with MongoDB, Redis, Kafka, and Docker
+Express.js CRUD API with MongoDB, Redis, and Docker

 This repository contains a Node.js application built with Express.js that performs CRUD operations using MongoDB.
-It also integrates Redis for caching and Kafka for message-based communication between services.
+It also integrates Redis for caching.
 The project is fully containerized using Docker and Docker Compose.
 Table of Contents

     Getting Started